po-at/local_server/README.md

-First webapp project, FastAPI, PostgreSQL, SQLAlchemy, JinJa2.
+First webapp project, FastAPI, PostgreSQL, SQLAlchemy, JinJa2 and Ajax.
+Dynamic system instead of a static one.